splunk/public-o11y-docs/admin/admin-onboarding/admin-onboarding-guide.rst

    Phase 2: Pilot <phase2/phase2>
    Phase 3: Expansion and optimization <phase3/phase3>

-Use this get-started guide to follow the most common journey for admins who are onboarding Splunk Observability Cloud in their organization.
+Use this onboarding guide to follow the most common journey for admins who are onboarding Splunk Observability Cloud in their organization.
 There are 3 distinct phases to the onboarding journey for Splunk Observability Cloud:

 .. image:: /_images/admin/admin-onboarding-guide-diagram.svg
    :alt: This image shows the admin onboarding guide phases
    :width: 95%
    :align: center

 #.
 See :ref:`phase1`.
 #.
 See :ref:`phase2`.